 Who’s involved in céim?

 CÉIM was launched by the Students’ Union in collaboration with NUI Galway’s College of Engineering and Informatics in 2013/14.
-It was piloted in the School of Law in the College of Arts, Social Sciences, and Celtic Studies during 2015/16 and is being piloted in the School of Geography and Archaeology in 2016/17.
+It was piloted in the School of Law in the College of Arts, Social Sciences, and Celtic Studies during 2015/16 and was launched in the School of Geography and Archaeology in 2016/17.

 The main people involved in the College of Engineering and Informatics include 1st year students, 2nd year Student Leaders; Dr. Eoghan Clifford, CÉIM Academic Coordinator; Amber Walsh Olesen, CÉIM Coordinator at the Students’ Union; and Órla O’Donoghue, CÉIM Administrator at the Students’ Union.